zanebenefits/HIPAA-policies/data_integrity_policy.md

 ### Monitoring Log-in Attempts

 * All access to Production Systems must be logged.
-This is done following the Catalyze Auditing Policy.
+This is done following the Zane Benefits Auditing Policy.

 ### Prevention of malware on Production Systems

 * All Production Systems must have OSSEC running at set to scan system every 2 hours and at reboot to assure not malware is present.
 Detected malware is evaluated and removed.
-* All Production Systems are to only be used for Catalyze business needs.
+* All Production Systems are to only be used for Zane Benefits business needs.

 ### Patch Management

 * Patches, application, and system OS versions are kept up to date at all times.
 New versions are tested.
-* Administrators subscribe to mailing lists to assure up to date on current version of all Catalyze managed software on Production Systems.
+* Administrators subscribe to mailing lists to assure up to date on current version of all Zane Benefits managed software on Production Systems.

 ### Intrusion Detection and Vulnerability Scanning